5G-ERA/relay_network_application/README.md

 The robot runs one Relay Client, which is connected to the Relay Inter in the cloud (Relay0).
 The Relay Inter is connected to two Relay Servers (Relay1, Relay2).

 ## ROS support

-Currently, in this branch, ROS2 is supported.
+Currently, ROS2 is supported.
+Minimum required version is ROS2 Foxy.

-## Protocol

-TBA

 ## Docker

-TBA
+Compose files are provided in [docker](/docker/) directory.
+Docker images are available on Docker Hub for both [client](https://hub.docker.com/r/but5gera/ros2_relay_client/tags) and [server](https://hub.docker.com/r/but5gera/ros2_relay_server/tags).

 ## Examples

-TBA
+Example commands are shown [here](commands.md).

 ## Contributing, development